ORNL/DataFed/compose/README.md

 docker compose -f compose_repo.yml config
 ```

-WARNING - docker compose will prioritize env variables in the following priority
+WARNING - docker Compose will prioritize env variables in the following priority
 1. From you shell env
 2. From the .env file
 3. Internally from winthin the image
 Be sure that you are not accidentally overwriting .env variables.

-### 6. Bringing down the compose file
+### 6. Bringing down the Compose file

 ## Cleaning up